CPNV-ES-BI1-RIA2-ETL-INTERNAL-SOURCE/INTERNAL-SOURCE-TRANSFORM/README.md

-├───.idea                      // Project metadata for Rider configuration ├── .gitignore                 // Git ignore rules ├───Doc                        // Project documentation in markdown ├───CommonInterfaces           // Some interfaces and structures every part of the project should use (no logic inside) ├───BusinessTransformer        // Core logic for business transformation and computation ├───BusinessTransformerTests   // NUnit3 tests for BusinessTransformer ├───DocumentParser             // Handles raw format conversion from PDF-extracted text
+├───.idea                      // Project metadata for Rider configuration ├── .gitignore                 // Git ignore rules ├───Doc                        // Project documentation in markdown ├───BusinessTransformer        // Core logic for business transformation and computation ├───BusinessTransformerTests   // NUnit3 tests for BusinessTransformer ├───DocumentParser             // Handles raw format conversion from PDF-extracted text